VaradaMT/Real-Time-News-Sentiment-Dashboard/README.md

 **Technologies:** PySpark, Streamlit, API Integration, ML Pipeline

 Created a real-time sentiment classification pipeline for live news headlines using **Spark Structured Streaming** and a **PySpark ML model**.
-Integrated automatic ingestion from news APIs and built a dashboard (optional Streamlit) to visualize sentiment trends and predictions.
+Integrated automatic ingestion from news APIs and built a dashboard (Streamlit) to visualize sentiment trends and predictions.

 ---